 Edward von Lõngus is a stencil artist from Tarto, who often includes political and social commentary in his work.
 His work has been exhibited in the Art Museum of Estonia, and has published in the National Geographic and in many Estonian newspapers and magazines.
 Sometimes called the Banksy of Estonia, his work is now sold at art auctions for top prices.

 Edward von Lõngus arrived in Finland as part of the (R)estart Reality project, which is a project he started together with NOAR art platform that celebrates the 100th anniversary of Estonia.
 With (R)estart Reality, observers can use their smartphones or other mobile devices to bring the characters of Lõngus’ artwork to life and hear their stories.
-The site-specific artwork builds bridge between the past and the present.
+The site-specific artwork builds a bridge between the past and the present.
 The app is available for download at www.RestartReality.org/app.

 To protect his anonymity, Edward von Lõngus worked in Pasila mostly during night-time and created altogether six stencil pieces all around Pasila.
 One of Edward von Lõngus’ pieces in Pasila ended up in the underground graffiti tunnel at the end of Teollisuuskatu, known as the Pasila gallery, where it will be a new addition to the graffiti history of Pasila.